ek488/MusicBeeSonemicGenreCategorizer/README.md

 Intended for those using MusicBee with tracks tagged with RateYourMusic genres.

+RYM has hundreds of genres in their database, so it can be difficult to categorize them.
+By doing the steps below, you can categorize most of them in MusicBee!

 # Genre categories

 Label most genres with their parent genre.
+(MusicBee has a maximum limit on number of genres you can categorize, I think the limit is some number between 1100 and 1900, so I excluded Regional Music.)

 > Alternative Rock: Rock